 This is often justified as a means of bringing rural communities together, but why would this be necessary?

 A large group of people on horseback has always seemed an inefficient way to control foxes.
-Surely a man with a dog and a gun would be more efficient.
+Surely a man with a dog and a gun would be better.
 The practice has evolved a whole range of rituals with horns blown, and the involvement of beaters and supporters.
-There also seems to be little or no correlation between the hunts and fix problems which makes the practice a curious one.
+There also seems to be little or no correlation between the hunts and problems with foxes which makes the practice a curious one.
 Some sources claim it was to train the cavalry but why involve whole communities?
-Also curious is that the hint is also thoroughly English.
+Also curious is that the huntis also thoroughly English.

 The outfits point to its origin: the mid to late 18th century when major changes were afoot in the countryside.
 Great houses provided full time employment for many locals and the wealthy served on vestries and as local justices and mps.